HCA-Healthcare/elixir-hl7/README.md

 Please [report an issue](https://github.com/HCA-Healthcare/elixir-hl7/issues) if something appears to be handled incorrectly.

+> ### Note {: .warning}
+>
+>
+> We are building a simpler and more Elixir-friendly API for this library, centered on
+> the `HL7` and `HL7.Path` modules.
+>
+> The new API will lead to the deprecation of `HL7.Query` and related code.
+>
+> These will likely not be removed for some time, and their
+> removal will coincide with a major version release.
+For now, the two systems can exchange data when needed.

 ## Getting started

 Add this library to your mix.exs file: